WHMCS/developer-docs/hooks-reference/shopping-cart.md

 ## OrderDomainPricingOverride

 Executes as a domain price is being calculated in the cart.
-This hook is run independelty for each domain added to the cart.
+This hook is run independently for each domain added to the cart.

 #### Parameters